List of IGPX characters: Rules of the IGPX

 An IGPX race consists of two teams of three pilots: a forward (usually places first or second), a midfielder (usually places third or fourth), and a defender (usually places fifth or sixth).
 They compete on a 60 mi track, going at speeds upwards of 400 mi/h.
 The overall objective is to make it to the finish line and accumulate more points than the opponent.
 1st place receives 15 points; 2nd receives 7 points; 3rd gets 5 points; 4th gets 3 points; 5th gets 2 points and 6th gets 1 point.
 No points are awarded to pilots who are unable to finish the race.
-Any pilot who injures an opponent and sends that injured pilot to the hospital will get their cheating team disqualified.
-Despite Amy's injury, Team White Snow somehow did not get disqualified.
+Any pilot who injures an opponent or the opponent's teammate(s) and causes their hospitalization or hacks into the opposing team's mechs will get the cheating pilot's team disqualified or banned; this did not happen to Team White Snow for some reason, despite them causing Amy's injury.

-Lap one is basically a "setup" lap.
-Teams set up their positions on the track and troubleshoot any problems that the mechs may be having.
-In the second lap, also known as the "battle round", the teams now fight their way to the finish line.
+Lap one is a "setup" lap, in which teams set up their positions on the track and troubleshoot any problems that the mechs have.
+In the second lap, also known as the "battle round", the teams fight their way to the finish line.
 The pit machines, also known as the "running skeletons", are only employed during this lap.
 Each skeleton is designed to hold two people, one being the mechanic that fixes the mech, and has an open center that allows the mech to be held between the two cockpits while the parts for each mech are stored along the sides for quick replacement.
 However, the running skeleton can only be called on once for each team throughout the race.
-In the third lap, pilots are allowed to set their mechs into speed mode.
-Speed Mode allows the mech to achieve maximum speed, and make a quick sprint to the finish line.
-However, in Episode 24, Team Velshtein and Team Satomi did not activate Speed Mode and did not stop fighting.
+In the third lap, pilots are allowed to set their mechs into Speed Mode, which allows the mech to achieve maximum speed.
+In the semi-finale of the second season of IGPX, both Team Velshtein and Team Satomi did not activate Speed Mode.
+They just kept fighting until one goes down.